Emilio Álvarez Icaza: Life and political career

 Álvarez Icaza was born on 31 March 1965 in Mexico City, Mexico. Álvarez Icaza holds a degree in sociology from the National Autonomous University of Mexico (UNAM) and a master's degree in social sciences from the Latin American Social Sciences Institute.
-From 1986 to 1988 and again from 1990 to 1999, he worked at the Centro Nacional de Comunicación Social, becoming its leader from August 1994 to January 1999.
+From 1986 to 1988 and from 1990 to 1999, he worked at the Centro Nacional de Comunicación Social, becoming its leader from August 1994 to January 1999.

 In 1999, he became one of the first electoral councilors of the new Instituto Electoral del Distrito Federal.
 Two years later, he was elected to head the Human Rights Commission of the Federal District (CDHDF), serving two four-year terms.

-Álvarez Icaza has taught graduate courses at a variety of schools, including the UNAM, Universidad Iberoamericana, and the Center for Humanities Teaching and Studies of the State of Morelos. Álvarez Icaza is also a member of the Movement for Peace with Justice and Dignity, who were organizers of the main protests during the October 15th Movement.
+Álvarez Icaza has taught graduate courses at various schools, including the UNAM, Universidad Iberoamericana, and the Center for Humanities Teaching and Studies of the State of Morelos. Álvarez Icaza is also a member of the Movement for Peace with Justice and Dignity, who were organizers of the main protests during the 15 October Movement.